MicrosoftDocs/cpp-docs/docs/standard-library/multimap-class.md

 The fifth constructor specifies a copy of the multimap by moving *Right*.

-The sixth, seventh, and eighth constructors copy the members of an initializer_list.
+The 6th, 7th, and 8th constructors copy the members of an initializer_list.

 The next three constructors copy the range `[First, Last)` of a map with increasing explicitness in specifying the type of comparison function of class `Traits` and allocator.